juandelgado/wordy-slack-bot/README.md

 ## Configuration

 * Configuration: needs Slack bot token as an ENV var named `SLACK_API_TOKEN`.
 You can create a bot and get a token in https://YOURSLACK.slack.com/services/new/bot.
 For more information you can read [Slack Bots documentation](https://api.slack.com/bot-users).

+## Running Wordy
+* Please note that you need to run Node in strict mode: `node --use_strict src/index.js`
 * Deployment: TBD, likely to be Docker based.

 ## Development